jax-ml/jax/docs/new_docs/401/ffi.md

 One point that should be taken into account when considering use of the FFI is that _JAX doesn't automatically know how to differentiate through foreign functions_.
 This means that if you want to use JAX's autodifferentiation capabilities alongside a foreign function, you'll also need to provide an implementation of the relevant differentiation rules.
-We will discuss some possible approaches below, but it is important to call this limitation out right from the start!
+We will discuss some possible approaches below, but it is important to note this limitation up front.

 JAX's FFI support is provided in two parts: